adamgilg/resume/resume.md

 Gained extensive practice (40 hours of class time and 60-80 hours of total work each week) with core programming concepts and a range of current web development technologies and best practices.

-### UBC Faculty of Arts, Bachelor of Arts in English Literature, Vancouver BC
+### University of British Columbia, BA in English Literature, Vancouver BC
 _September 2003 - December 2008_

 Developed strong and versatile critical analysis, writing, researching and editing skills